Regional and Comparative Studies

 The Regional and Comparative Studies major is designed to provide students with extensive knowledge of one or two regions of the world so that they understand issues that occur on the world stage.
 In Regional Studies, students pursue a study of one region: Africa, Asia, Latin America, the Middle East, Western Europe, or the region consisting of Russia, Eurasia and Eastern Europe.
 Comparative Studies students pursue any two of these regions with additional options of the United States and the region made up of Australia, New Zealand and the Pacific.

-Students receive training in theories and methods, to gain analytical tools for a detailed study of the region(s).
-Drawing from the disciplines of anthropology, economics, government, history, international affairs, linguistics, sociology, and theology, students build a comprehensive groundwork in a self-identified theme within a region(s).
+Students receive training in theories and methods to gain analytical tools for a detailed study of the region(s).
+Drawing from the disciplines of anthropology, economics, government, history, international affairs, linguistics, sociology, and theology and religious studies, students build a comprehensive groundwork in a self-identified theme within a region(s).
 Students also acquire necessary language skills appropriate to the region(s) by taking a minimum of four semesters of language or by passing the SFS proficiency exam in a language of the region (English does not count towards the regional language requirement).

 In the Regional and Comparative Studies major, students design their own curriculum.
 RCST students identify and explain a major theme in a region or regions and justify the value of its study.
 Students construct an intellectual argument and propose a course list to enable a comprehensive multi-disciplinary study of the selected theme.
 Through the mentoring of the advising dean, the Faculty Field Chair and faculty, students receive guidance to undertake a meaningful study within a region(s).

 Objectives of the Major

 Through a diverse combination of courses centered on a theme, the RCST major prepares students to investigate and comprehend a topic of importance in a region(s).
 The Regional and Comparative major enables students to:

 - Understand on a theoretical and practical level different societies and their histories.